ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 You’ve turned life or death combat into a form of entertainment.
 While other fighters focus on honing their skills to get the job done, gladiators combine martial prowess with crowd-pleasing.
 The only thing you love more than a good fight is a big audience cheering you on.
 You’ve learned to challenge your opponents to one-on-one combat and leverage your natural showmanship for advantage in combat.

-#### **Gunslinger**<sup>UAH</sup> %% Fold %%
+#### ~~**Gunslinger**<sup>UAH</sup>~~ %% Fold %%

 You are one of a rare new breed of fighters in the world.
 Gunslingers master the use of firearms as they wrestle with their place in society, wander the world, and settle personal grudges.
 These fighters use new technology to do battle, but the reasons they fight are timeless.
 Gunslingers live by a code, though whether that code gives them free reign to terrorize the local town or demands they protect it at all costs depends on the path they choose for themselves.
 When you live and die by the gun, you’re a gunslinger.

-#### **Seafarer**<sup>UAH</sup> %% Fold %%
+#### **!Seafarer**<sup>UAH</sup> %% Fold %%

-The seafarer has gone by many a name, depending

-on the nature of their time upon the sea.
-Mariner,

-bluejacket, sea dog — all of these hearty sailors are tied

-together by a life on the waters and the trials it puts one

-through.
-The seafarer is not always the most practiced

-fighter, but what they lack in expertise they make up

-for in camaraderie.
-A sailor knows how to bond with

-their fellow crew to finish a task, and their shanty songs

-keep morale high through even the roughest battle.
+The seafarer has gone by many a name, depending on the nature of their time upon the sea.
+Mariner, bluejacket, sea dog — all of these hearty sailors are tied together by a life on the waters and the trials it puts on through.
+The seafarer is not always the most practiced fighter, but what they lack in expertise they make up for in camaraderie.
+A sailor knows how to bond with their fellow crew to finish a task, and their shanty songs keep morale high through even the roughest battle.

 #### **The Spirit Fused**<sup>(OTG)</sup> %% Fold %%